5l1v3r1/thp_emails-bomber/README.md

 ## 📰 The content
-In these exercises, I we had to do a lot of things :
+In these exercises,  we had to do a lot of things :
 *

 **After cloning the repository, make sure to do :**